ISCHEMIC STROKE / CLASSIFICATION AND ETIOLOGY

 Diagnosis is possible

-• TIA/lacunar stroke at younger age
+• TIA/lacunar stroke at a younger age

 • progressive dementia